serverpod/relic/doc/site/docs/01-getting-started/03-shelf-vs-relic.md

 **Use Relic if:**

 - You want maximum type safety and compile-time guarantees
-- You need high-performance routing with many routes
+- You have many routes and want trie-based routing
 - You want built-in WebSocket support
 - You prefer explicit state management with the context pattern
 - You're building a new application or can afford migration